2e3s/awatcher/README.md

 1. Clone and follow the instruction in [ActivityWatch/aw-webui@839366e](https://github.com/ActivityWatch/aw-webui/commit/839366e66f859faadd7f9128de3bea14b25ce4ae) to build the "dist" folder,
-1. Then zip it with `zip -r dist.zip aw-webui/dist`.
+1. Then zip it with `zip -r dist.zip ./dist`.
+1. Put the zip file to `src/bundle`.
-2. Build the executable with `--features=bundle`.
+1. Build the executable with `--features=bundle`.

 This should be compiled on nightly.
 The complete bundled version is also built and released.